theoddora/Interview_Prep/System Design/01_Communication.md

 ### Parameters
 Those parameters are a list of key/value pairs separated with the & symbol.
 The Web server can use those parameters to do extra stuff before returning the resource.

+URLs can also model relationships between resources.
+For example, since a product is a resource that belongs to the collection of products, the product with the unique identifier 42 could have the following relative URL: /products/42.
+And if the product also has a list of reviews associated with it, we could append its resource name to the product’s URL, i.e., /products/42/reviews.
+However, the API becomes more complex as the nesting of resources increases, so it’s a balancing act.

 Naming resources is only one part of the equation; we also have to serialize the resources on the wire when they are transmitted in the body of request and response messages.
 When a client sends a